 Home detention no longer exists as a standalone sentencing order in New South Wales, having been repealed on 24 September 2018.
 However, it may still be imposed as a condition of an intensive corrections order (ICO).
 This article outlines how home detention operates in NSW.

 Home detention is an alternative to full-time imprisonment.
-In effect the gaol sentence is served at your address rather than in a gaol.
+In effect, the jail sentence is served at the defendant’s own address rather than in jail.
 If you receive a sentence of home detention you will be strictly supervised and subject to electronic monitoring.

 Before an order is made, the court must be satisfied that, having considered all possible alternatives, no penalty other than imprisonment is appropriate

-At this stage your lawyer should request that any gaol sentence be served by a home detention order.
 If your lawyer can satisfy the court that it should consider imposing an alternative to jail, such as an ICO with a home detention condition, the court will adjourn the matter so that you can be assessed as to whether you are suitable.
 This will involve a further interview and report from Community Corrections.

-If you do breach a home detention order the Parole Board will decide whether to revoke the order.
-If they do revoke the order it is likely that you will serve any un-served portion of the sentence in full time gaol.
+If you breach a home detention order the Parole Board will decide whether to revoke the order.
+If they do revoke the order it is likely that you will serve any un-served portion of the sentence in full-time jail.